meilisearch/engine-team/README.md

 Misc:

+- [**external-benchmarks**](https://github.com/meilisearch/external-benchmarks) (private only): benchmarks applied on concrete usecase to measure the impact of the engine team.
 - [**Devspector**](https://github.com/meilisearch/devspector): website using Meilisearch to search into the specification repository, on the [`develop` branch](https://github.com/meilisearch/specifications/tree/develop).
 Visit [this website](https://specs.meilisearch.dev/).
 - [**Mainspector**](https://github.com/meilisearch/devspector): same as Devspector but on the [`main` branch](https://github.com/meilisearch/specifications).
 Visit [this website](https://specs.meilisearch.com/).
 - [**Madness**](https://github.com/meilisearch/madness): library for mDNS service discovery and advertisement.
 Not used by Meilisearch currently.
-- [**ansible-vm-benchmarks**](https://github.com/meilisearch/ansible-vm-benchmarks): an Ansible Playbook to index datasets on several typology of Instance on a specific Meilisearch version/commit
 - [**segseg**](https://github.com/meilisearch/segseg): a POC of a segment based search engine
 - [**meili-aoc**](https://github.com/meilisearch/meili-aoc) (internal): Advent of Code repository